agnescameron/teaching-site/_posts/parsons/lab/2020-02-07-CSS-basics.md

 Just as before, document your work as you go along.
 How are you thinking about the problem at hand?
 This assignment was inspired by a conversation with [Lucy Siyao Liu](https://www.liulucy.com/info), and borrows its form from [Laurel Schwulst](http://laurelschwulst.com)'s exercise [25 Variations](http://veryinteractive.net/projects/variations).

+### reading

+{{ page.readings }}

+Don't just read this week's reading, but take its suggestions on board!
+Perhaps write a bit in your documentation this week about any aspects of your code that you changed after you read this.
+(NB -- changing code to improve it is a process called 'refactoring', and it's a very important and necessary part of professional web development).